-The year-end holidays are naturally a time of fierce competition between ecommerce brands, so investing wisely in effective paid search traffic can help to your campaigns deliver higher revenue while attaining a desirable ROI.
+The year-end holidays are a time of fierce competition between ecommerce brands, so investing wisely in effective paid search traffic can help to your campaigns deliver higher revenue while attaining a desirable ROI.

 Getting ready early matters a whole lot too.
 Studies show brands that are able to have their holiday advertising campaigns in place 45 days before a major calendar event can capture a full 90 percent of the related search traffic.

-So before you start worrying about your Halloween decorations or how you’ll dress the turkey this year, take these seven action-oriented steps to getting your paid campaigns ready for the Holidays:
+So before you start worrying about your Halloween decorations or how you’ll dress the turkey this year, take these seven action-oriented steps to getting your paid campaigns ready for the holidays:

 1. Take Stock of Your Current and Past Holiday Traffic Performance